 The Victorian government鈥檚 grasslands management program is being implemented with good intentions by the Department of the Environment鈥檚 Melbourne Strategic Assessment team and Parks Victoria.

-Will Labor let the developers get a pass and a token fine for their criminal acts?
+Will Labor let the developers get a pass with a token fine for their criminal acts?
 Or will they be forced to pay token fines and offset money, which they can easily recoup from developing and selling the land?

 Offsets are the government鈥檚 easy way out; the whole Western Grassland Reserves are, in fact, an offset.